steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ﻿## Commit Notes
+Group all Explorer settings by processing step
+Reorder gaussian_filter parameters( optional mask processing)
 ### Issues
 #### General
     Gravatar
 #### Solver
     Review all experimental processing.

+    gaussian_filter
+        Reverse mask and sigma as mask is optional.

     Gradients
+        Why are portions of the generated mesh below the XY plane?
+            Gradient Threshold introduces the below plane results!
+            Add a means to visualize the impact of Gradient Thresholds.
+                Workbench Images

         Group NumPy and Normal Gradients in the UI.
+        Remove Experimental Relief Scale .

         Evalute NumPy gradients and divergence.
             NumPy gradients are 1/2 the actual values at the edges.
 It is "blending".
             Review Difference handling of edges.